jkassis/cert-secret-syncer/README.md

 How It Works
 ------------
-cert-manager processes the certifiate and creates a secret with these annotation...
+cert-manager processes the `Certifiate` and creates a `Secret` with these annotation...

 ```
   "cert-secret-syncer/backend": "ACM"
   "cert-secret-syncer/ingress-labels": "app=merchie"
 ```

-`cert-secret-syncer` picks this up, pushes the certificate to ACM and retrieves the ARN. it applies the ARN to the Ingress as an annotation and when the secret changes, it will retrieve it to update the ACM certificate tied to the ARN.
+`cert-secret-syncer` picks this up, pushes the Certificate to ACM and retrieves the ARN.
+It applies the ARN to the Secret as an annotation and when the Secret changes, it retrieves the ARN from the Secret to update the ACM Certificate tied to the ARN.

-it will also apply the ARN to any ingresses that match the given label through the `alb.ingress.kubernetes.io/certificate-arn` annotation. now the ALB load-balancer knows what certificate to load to terminate TLS.
+It also applies the ARN to any Ingresses that match the `ingress-labels` label selector.
+It applies the ARN as the value to the `alb.ingress.kubernetes.io/certificate-arn` annotation so that the ALB knows what certificate to load to terminate TLS.